Vennotius/Krypt2Library/README.md

 # How secure is this cipher?

 I am not an expert, but I do think that it is secure.
 If anyone wants to prove that they can break the cipher, I would welcome a successful attempt, as it would be an opportunity to improve and to learn something of value.

+# Console Application

+See [this repository](https://github.com/Vennotius/KryptConsole) for a console application that uses this library.